 There are so many stereotypes out there when it comes to Mental Health Problems and Mental Illness, one of the biggest being that you are crazy!
-Synonymous with the person in a straight jacket, rocking in the corner, talking to themselves, someone that can’t control themselves, is 'mad', dangerous and unpredictable.
-The word 'Crazy' is … Continue reading It’s okay to…Go a little Crazy!
+Synonymous with the person in a straight jacket, rocking in the corner, talking to themselves, someone that can’t control … Continue reading It’s okay to…Go a little Crazy!

 I recently had the chance to see a preview of Stand Tall Theatre’s production of Schizophrenia.
 This very timely, took place on Time to Talk Day 2018 at the Groundlings Theatre in Portsmouth.
-The play itself was focused on humanising the illness of Schizophrenia, rather than playing on the demonised, cliched version that we often … Continue reading Stand Tall Theatre: Schizophrenia
+The play itself was focused on humanising the illness of Schizophrenia, rather … Continue reading Stand Tall Theatre: Schizophrenia

 🎉🎆Today marks the 1 year anniversary of It’s Okay Right?
 Right! 🎆🎉 I can’t believe it’s been a year already.
 The last 12 months have had their ups and downs with my mental health but I’ve been able to work through it.
-I have to thank Time to Change for givimg me the confidence and skills to … Continue reading 1 year blogaversary & World Mental Health Day 2017
+I have to … Continue reading 1 year blogaversary & World Mental Health Day 2017

 Escapism is something I enjoy both as a pastime and coping method for when I’m struggling with my mental health.
-There may be many people who believe that escapism is bad for you and not a healthy coping method and don’t get me wrong I don't think it's something that should be used constantly or … Continue reading It’s okay to….
+There may be many people who believe that escapism is bad for you and not a healthy coping method and don’t get me wrong I … Continue reading It’s okay to….
 Escape!
 Why I love a bit of escapism.

 This post is inspired by P!nk’s song “Conversations with my 13 year old self” (or 15 year old self in my case).
 I think back to when this all began.
-The scared 15 year old girl who felt so much despair and hopelessness she would hide in her room in the dark, curled in a … Continue reading It’s okay to… have Depression!
+The scared 15 year old girl who felt so much despair and hopelessness she would … Continue reading It’s okay to… have Depression!